The medical community does not recognize adrenal fatigue as a real condition – but if you suffer from it, you may beg to differ.

 What to do:

-Serve over brown rice with a side of lightly sautéed, dark greens or brightly colored vegetables for a balanced, healthy meal your body will thank you for.
+Serve with brown rice with a side of lightly sautéed, dark greens or brightly colored vegetables for a balanced, healthy meal your body will thank you for.

 You do not have to live with adrenal fatigue or adrenal insufficiency.
 All you need to do is take greater care to repair your adrenal glands to live the healthy life you deserve.
 Regain lost energy, deal with stress and boost the feel-good hormones that allow you to wipe out depression and maintain your fight-or-flight system.